wyhlaowang/AutoFuse/README.md

 # 3. Training
 ## 3.1 Large Models Preparation

-For training, you need to **download the weights of the required large models**.
+For training, please **download the weights of the required large models**.

 ### Qwen-VL